mirrorshot/kotra-sheets-react/README.md

 # kotra-sheets
-Character sheet manager with recovarable state for "Knights of the Round: Accademy", the RPG from FumbleGDR.
+Sheets manager with recovarable state for "Knights of the Round: Accademy", the RPG from FumbleGDR.

+Exemples of the sheets (oneshot, character, campaign, etc) are available [https://docs.google.com/presentation/d/1tPaXTAgDvReK7kws2kIClWNdWhmmB7AoJznV3SuZ5-Q/](here).

 # Getting Started with Create React App